skp3214/FinancePal/readme.md

 - **Kotlin**: Main programming language for Android development. 🚀
 - **SQLite**: Local database for storing user data. 🗂️
 - **Material Design Components**: UI elements for consistent design and experience. 🎨
-- **Android Jetpack**: Architecture components like RecyclerView and CardView. 🧰
 - **Custom Adapter**: RecyclerView adapter with a click listener for flexible UI handling. 🔌

 ## 🙌 Contributing